stsuei95/ChargeMyCar/README.md

 ### Why??

-1. Cause I wanted to try building something!
+1. Learning!
-2. Friend asked me to
+2. Friend asked me to.
-3. Why not?

 ### Credits goes to